 Rule 8

-The members of the Sub-committee shall elect from among the Sub-Committee members, a Chair and Vice-Chair.
-Following the appointment of TSc members by the MOP, the TSc should meet as soon as possible, preferably before the close of the MOP, to appoint their Chair and Vice-Chair, This election will normally take place before the meeting of the Meeting of the Partners, and the newly elected officers shall assume their functions at the conclusion of the corresponding meeting of the Meeting of the Partners.
+The members of the Sub-committee shall elect from among the Sub-committee members, a Chair and Vice-Chair.
+Following the appointment of TSc members by the MOP, the TSc should meet as soon as This election will normally take place before the meeting of the Meeting of the Partners, possible, preferably before the close of the MOP, to appoint their Chair and Vice-Chair, and the newly elected officers shall assume their functions at the conclusion of the corresponding meeting of the Meeting of the Partners.

 Rule 9